Rajpratik71/Mininet-wiki/FAQ.md

 <a id=run></a>
 ### How do I run Linux programs on my Mininet hosts?

-If you are asking this question, it means you haven't bothered to consult the [[Documentation]].
+If you are asking this question, it means you haven't yet consulted the [[Documentation]]. :(

-If you are incredibly lazy, please at least consult the [[Sample Workflow | http://mininet.org/sample-workflow/ ]].
+If you are incredibly lazy, please at least look at the [[Sample Workflow | http://mininet.org/sample-workflow/ ]].

 ***
 <a id=command-line-options></a>